Wednesday’s Child

 Li is a breathtakingly original writer, an alchemist of opposites: tender and unsentimental, metaphysical and blunt, funny and horrifying, omniscient and yet acutely aware of just how much we cannot know.
 Beloved for her novels and memoirs, she returns here to her earliest form, gathering short stories and a remarkable novella never before published in the UK.
 Taken together, the stories in Wednesday’s Child articulate the true cost of living with all Li’s trademark unnerving beauty and searing wisdom.

-‘Quiet, subtle and often agonisingly wrenching … Li explores the brittle fractures within the human heart … A shimmering meditation’ Financial Times
+‘Quiet, subtle and often agonisingly wrenching … Li explores the brittle fractures within the human heart … A shimmering meditation’ FINANCIAL TIMES

-‘Strands of melancholy are braided through Li’s tender, thoughtful stories’ Daily Mail
+‘Strands of melancholy are braided through Li’s tender, thoughtful stories’ DAILY MAIL

-‘Against the backdrop of threat, Li’s characters meditate coolly on meaning and mortality’ Observer
+‘Against the backdrop of threat, Li’s characters meditate coolly on meaning and mortality’ OBSERVER

 Author: Yiyun Li